smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![iOS]
 SDL provides two example apps: one written in Objective-C and one in Swift.
 Both implement the same features.

 The example apps are located in the [sdl_ios](https://github.com/smartdevicelink/sdl_ios) repository.
-To try them, you can download the repository and run the example app targets, or you may use `pod try SmartDeviceLink` with [CocoaPods](https://cocoapods.org) installed on your Mac.
+To try them, you can download the repository and run the example app targets, or you can use `pod try SmartDeviceLink` with [CocoaPods](https://cocoapods.org) installed on your Mac.

 !!!
 NOTE
 If you download or clone the SDL repository in order to run the example apps, you must first obtain the BSON submodule.
 You can do so by running `git submodule init` and `git submodule update` in your terminal when in the main directory of the cloned repository.